Undergraduate Academic Policies

 Transfer and Other Non-Residence Credit

-Monroe College policy provides opportunities for students with various prior educational experiences to receive credit and earn advanced standing based on evaluation by the Office of the Registrar in collaboration with the appropriate School or academic department.
+Monroe University policy provides opportunities for students with various prior educational experiences to receive credit and earn advanced standing based on evaluation by the Office of the Registrar in collaboration with the appropriate School or academic department.

 Advanced standing credits are not considered residence credits, are subject to limits dictated by the residence credit minimum policy described above, and do not carry forward actual letter grades or letter grade values and, therefore, do not count in the student’s cumulative grade point average (GPA).
 In certain circumstances, with the approval of the Registrar, a grade earned at another institution may be substituted.